umputun/mpt/README.md

 1. **Specific Files**
    ```
-   --file "README.md"              # Include a specific file
+   --file="README.md"              # Include a specific file
-   --file "Makefile"               # Include another specific file
+   --file="Makefile"               # Include another specific file
    ```

 2. **Standard Glob Patterns**
    ```
-   --file "*.go"                   # All Go files in current directory
+   --file="*.go"                   # All Go files in current directory
-   --file "cmd/*.go"               # All Go files in the cmd directory
+   --file="cmd/*.go"               # All Go files in the cmd directory
-   --file "pkg/*_test.go"          # All test files in the pkg directory
+   --file="pkg/*_test.go"          # All test files in the pkg directory
    ```

 3. **Directories (Recursive)**
    ```
-   --file "cmd/"                   # All files in cmd/ directory and subdirectories
+   --file="cmd/"                   # All files in cmd/ directory and subdirectories
-   --file "pkg/api/"               # All files in pkg/api/ directory and subdirectories
+   --file="pkg/api/"               # All files in pkg/api/ directory and subdirectories
    ```

 4. **Bash-style Recursive Patterns**
    ```
-   --file "**/*.go"                # All Go files in any directory recursively
+   --file="**/*.go"                # All Go files in any directory recursively
-   --file "pkg/**/*.js"            # All JavaScript files in pkg/ recursively
+   --file="pkg/**/*.js"            # All JavaScript files in pkg/ recursively
-   --file "**/*_test.go"           # All test files in any directory recursively
+   --file="**/*_test.go"           # All test files in any directory recursively
    ```

 5. **Go-style Recursive Patterns**
    ```
-   --file "pkg/..."                # All files in pkg/ directory and subdirectories
+   --file="pkg/..."                # All files in pkg/ directory and subdirectories
-   --file "./..."                  # All files in current directory and subdirectories
+   --file="./..."                  # All files in current directory and subdirectories
-   --file "cmd/.../*.go"           # All Go files in cmd/ directory and subdirectories
+   --file="cmd/.../*.go"           # All Go files in cmd/ directory and subdirectories
-   --file "pkg/.../*_test.go"      # All test files in pkg/ directory and subdirectories
+   --file="pkg/.../*_test.go"      # All test files in pkg/ directory and subdirectories
    ```

 #### Excluding Files with `--exclude`